-- 1. To open the editor, either: - From the Explorer, right-click the tasks.json file that is stored in the .vscode folder of the solution and select Open Run and Debug Configuration. - From the Explorer, right-click the tasks.json file and select Open With..., then select Run and Debug Configuration in the drop-down list that displays at the top of the window. - If the tasks.json file is already open in the editor, click Open Run and DebugConfiguration to the Side in the top right-hand corner.
+1. To open the editor, either:

+- From the Explorer, right-click the tasks.json file that is stored in the .vscode folder of the solution and select Open Run and Debug Configuration. - From the Explorer, right-click the tasks.json file and select Open With..., then select Run and Debug Configuration in the drop-down list that displays at the top of the window. - If the tasks.json file is already open in the editor, click Open Run and Debug

+Configuration I in the top right-hand corner.

 - 2. You can define several run configurations in the tasks.json file.
-Click Add to add a new configuration block in the JSON file, then select the configuration that you want to modify in the drop-down list next to Add. - 3.
-Modify your run configuration: - Probe Type: In the drop-down list, select a type for the debug probe that you are using or the debug unit on your board. - Default value: cmsis-dap.
-If the Arm Debugger extension cannot set the probe type automatically, the default value is cmsis-dap. - If you have connected a probe or a board over USB to your computer, the Arm Debugger extension sets a probe type based on the serial number of the hardware detected. - Serial Number: In the drop-down list, select the serial number of the debug probe or debug unit on your board. - Default value: auto.
+In the Selected Configuration drop-down list, select New Configuration to add a new configuration block in the JSON file.
+You can also click Duplicate to duplicate the currently selected configuration and modify it. - 3.
+Modify your run configuration: - You can change the name of the configuration in the Configuration Name field. - Probe Type: In the drop-down list, select a type for the debug probe that you are using or the debug unit on your board. - Default value: CMSIS-DAP.
+If the Arm Debugger extension cannot set the probe type automatically, the default value is CMSIS-DAP. - If you have connected a probe or a board over USB to your computer, the Arm Debugger extension sets a probe type based on the serial number of the hardware detected. - Serial Number: In the drop-down list, select the serial number of the debug probe or debug unit on your board. - Default value: auto.
 With auto, the serial number of the active device in the Arm Device Manager extension is used by default.
-The "\${command:device-manager.getSerialNumber}" command is added in the JSON file for "serialNumber". - You can also select the serial number of the active device in the drop-down list, or directly type a serial number.
+The "\${command:devicemanager.getSerialNumber}" command is added in the JSON file for "serialNumber". - You can also select the serial number of the active device in the drop-down list, or directly type a serial number.